dxc-technology/halstack-style-guide/Checkbox/README.md

 ###### Modes

-As it is pointing in the description, the checkbox is a boolean component that can get three defined modes, selected when the option wants to be added or included or unselected when the option should not be included.
+As it is pointing in the description, the checkbox is a component that can get three defined modes, selected when the option wants to be added or included or unselected when the option should not be included.
 Modes: __selected__, __unselected__ or __indeterminate__.
 <br>
 <div> <img src="images/checkbox_modes.png"/></div>